nntk072/Scala_Database_Processing/Assignment-tasks.md

 | wins           | integer     | Number of wins in playoff games the team had in the given season |
 | losses         | integer     | Number of losses in playoff games the team had in the given season |

 Playoff games where a team scored more goals than their opponent are considered winning games.
 And playoff games where a team scored less goals than the opponent are considered losing games.

-In real life there should not be any playoff games where the final score line was even but due to some missing shot data you might end up with a couple of playoff games that seems to have ended in a draw.
-For this "drawn" playoff games you can leave them out from win/loss calculations.
+In real life there should not be any playoff games where the final score line was even but due to some missing shot data you might end up with a couple of playoff games that seems to have ended up in a draw.
+These possible "drawn" playoff games can be left out from the win/loss calculations.

 ## Basic Task 5 - Best playoff teams